magento/architecture/design-documents/services-decomposition-guidelines.md

     * Follow best practices around working with data.
     * Use API versioning.
     * Be cautious about code reuse.
 As code reuse may lead to a need to redeploy multiple services need to make sure that it will at least not require redeploying them at the same time.

+16. Framework should not manage retries, timeouts, circuit breaking and load balancing.
+Trying to implement this behaviour in application is an anti-pattern.
+Service mesh should be used instead.

 ## Other documents
 * [Communication between services](https://github.com/magento/architecture/pull/50)